Crédit: Edouard Brane

 With their concern for making classical music more accessible to all, the Ensemble Matheus will continue their series of educational programmes for young people.
 They also put on an ‘Opéra en Région’ for the third year running; a project they initiated which takes a full opera production on tour throughout Brittany.

-In 2013, the Ensemble Matheus joined Cecilia Bartoli at the Theater an der Wien for Rossini’s Le Comte Ory, a prelude to a number of new projects with the world famous mezzo soprano in the 2014/15 season.
+In 2013, the Ensemble Matheus joined Cecilia Bartoli at the Theater an der Wien for Rossini’s Le Comte Ory in a succesfull production.
 This season also includes a number of re-invitations: Carnegie Hall in New York, the Grand Théâtre de Québec, the Konzerthaus in Dortmund…

 The Ensemble Matheus is subsidized by the Conseil régional de Bretagne, the Conseil général du Finistère, the town of Brest, and the Ministère de la culture et de la communication – DRAC de Bretagne.
 The Ensemble is associated to the Quartz in Brest since 1996.
 Its performances are kindly supported by its sponsors, BNP Paribas – Banque de Bretagne and Altarea Cogedim.